garfix/nli-go/doc/remarks-2020.md

+# 2020-01-27

+Shared-id == meta-id.

+I will first un-use the key cabinet, and when that works, I will give it the new function of providing the shared-id - db-id mapping.

+I must make a test for the multiple-database query.

 # 2020-01-25

 What if a mapping between databases would exist?
 What would it look like?
 Preferably there would be a shared identity.